Chapter 3 : The Quidditch Pitch

 “Well, maybe!
 I dunno.”
 I start shaking my head, “I need to go apologize.
 But she’s so stubborn.
 Maybe I should wait until tomorrow, but we share dorms!
 I’ll wait until tonight.
 In the mean time- Oh!
 I haven’t written to Arlo in weeks, I need to…” At this point I’m talking to myself.
 Albus is staring at me with a slight smirk, almost as if he thinks I’m crazy.

-People who don’t eat
+People who don’t eat are crazy.

 “Tell me about Arlo.
 I only heard a little bit at dinner.”
 I gulp.
 Dinner was terrible.
 I quickly nod though.

 “He has the same hair as me, reddish and curly.
 His smile can turn around my day.
 He loves to draw, especially with his little spurts of magic.
 Sometimes it makes his little stick figures walk.
 He loves it.
 My dad started teaching him basic things, so now we can write letters to each other.
 He sends me a drawing each time.”
 Arlo’s the one thing that can make me truly happy, I miss him so much.

 “You must miss him.”
 Albus replies.
 I draw my knees up to my chest.
 “I do.”